-In LUNA ID, you can define whether an image in which a person is wearing any glasses can be considered the best shot.
+In LUNA ID, you can define whether an image in which a person is wearing glasses can be considered the best shot.

-To do this, use the acceptGlasses parameter.
+To get best shots with faces with occluded eyes, use the acceptGlasses parameter.
 The parameter has the following values: